Complex Care

 What is complex care?

-In brief, complex care, also known as long-term care or continuing care, is given to patients with significant, continuing healthcare issues such as chronic illness and disabilities that can arise after receiving hospital treatment.
+Complex care, also known as long-term care or continuing care, is given to patients with significant, continuing healthcare issues such as chronic illness and disabilities that can arise after receiving hospital treatment.

 In simple terms, complex care is a special kind of healthcare and support given to people who have chronic or long-term health problems and need extra assistance with their symptoms and daily tasks.